Understanding Low Water Pressure in Sydney Homes

 3. Corroded or Clogged Pipes

-Older homes with galvanized steel pipes suffer from internal corrosion and buildup that narrows pipe diameter, reducing flow.
+Older homes with galvanised steel pipes suffer from internal corrosion and buildup that narrows pipe diameter, reducing flow.

 Signs of Pipe Corrosion: